evyatarkar/GreenEyeAssignment/README.md

 so now you can run the detector by running this line from the cmd (while in the directory that holds it):
 >> python ObjectDetector.py run

+(the binary.dat file needs to be in the folder as well)

 I also changed it to print one image and not all of them, though still the loop happens to get the number of mistakes.